 Upper School Chorus

 With a comprehensive band and choral program, our students are frequently seen in the community performing at various events and venues.
 With small class sizes, and the flexibility of smaller ensembles, our instrumental students are able to learn music quickly, performing various styles of music at a high proficiency.
-Our choral students in middle and upper school sing from 2 to 5 part harmony and many times in multiple languages.
+Our choral students in middle and upper school sing from 2-5 part harmony, often in multiple languages.
 One of our main objectives in the music department is to create well-rounded musicians with a thorough knowledge of repertoire.

 COURSES OF STUDY